Sujan-Roy/Real-Time-Object-detection-with-MobileNet-and-SSD/README.md

 # Real-Time-Object-detection-with-MobileNet-and-SSD
+Real-time object detection with MobileNet and SSD is a process of detecting objects in real time using the MobileNet and SSD object detection models.
+MobileNet is a lightweight, fast, and accurate object detection model that can be used on mobile devices.
+SSD is a single-shot object detection model that can detect objects in real time.

 Base networks such as MobileNet, VGG-Net, and LeNet serve as the foundation for various tasks like classification and detection.
 In classification, a fully connected layer is typically appended to the base network.
 However, in detection tasks, we replace the fully connected layer with specialized detection networks like SSD and Faster R-CNN.
 SSD, for instance, utilizes the last convolutional layer of the base network for object detection.
 MobileNet, similar to other base networks, employs convolutions to generate high-level features.

 # Requirements